dedepene/ali-api/README.md

-# AliExpress API wrapper for Python
+# In this fork I've added only support for BG language and BGN currency.

 A simple Python wrapper for the [AliExpress Open Platform API](https://developers.aliexpress.com/en).
 This module allows getting information and affiliate links from AliExpress using the official API in an easier way.